tomo-inc/ledger-babylon-app/README.md

 ## Tests

-See the [tests](tests) folder for documentation on the functional and end-to-end test suites of the bitcoin app, and the [unit-tests](unit-tests) folder for the C unit tests.
+See the [tests](tests) folder for documentation on the functional and end-to-end test suites of the bitcoin app